HACCP resource

 Start with the process, not the form

 A monitoring step that says 'check temperatures regularly' is not a monitoring step.
-Your team needs to know what to check, when, how often, and what to do when something's wrong.
+Your team needs to know what to check, when, how often, and what to do when something is wrong.
 That clarity is the difference between a HACCP plan that gets used and one that sits in a folder until the next audit.

 A template is a starting point, not a finished document